strehan1993/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-geo-replication-restore.md

 # Create a restored database
 Restore-AzSqlDatabase -FromGeoBackup -ResourceId "/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Sql/servers/{serverName}/recoverableDatabases/{databaseName}" -ResourceGroupName <ResourceGroupName> -ServerName <ServerName> -TargetDatabaseName <TargetDatabaseName> -KeyList $database.Keys.Keys -EncryptionProtector <EncryptionProtector> -UserAssignedIdentityId <UserAssignedIdentityId> -AssignIdentity
 ```

+> [!IMPORTANT]
+> Long term retention (LTR) backups don't provide the list of keys used by the backup.
+To restore an LTR backup all the keys used by the source database must be passed to the LTR restore target.

 > [!NOTE]
 > The ARM template highlighted in the Geo Replication section can be referenced to restore the database with an ARM template by changing the createMode parameter.